DFE-Digital/npq-separation/data-integrity/migration-tool.md

 ## Next steps

+### Performance

+When running the migration on production data we encountered issues with memory usage in the job worker.
+As the tool loads all the users/applications into memory (for performance) it requires a lot of memory to run.
+The worker needs to be configured with 12GB of available memory (although optimisations have since been made that may reduce that number).

+Going forward we could improve the performance further by replacing the `includes` with `joins` and only selecting the fields from nested objects that we actually read (we do this on the main objects but Rails doesn't have a straight forward mechanism of restricting attributes on included relationships).
+This would, however, require a lot of changes to how the indexer works as it relies on the current model structure.

+#### Data analysis

-Off the back of the migration performed against production we have been analysing the highlighted data integrity issue and [written up our data findings](data-integrity/migration-data-findings.md).
+Off the back of the migration performed against production we have been analysing the highlighted data integrity issue and [written up our data findings](migration-data-findings.md).